Skip to main content

 Life Science notes for madhyamik candidates WBBSE Notes for Madhyamik Candidates WBBSE Class 10 Life Science Notes | If you need madhyamik life science notes, welcome here.
 We have prepared this website for all wb madhyamik students.
 They can prepare their complete life science course here.
 If you are also searching for all study materials related to wbbse class 10 life science you are at the right place now.
 Council : West Bengal Board of Secondary Education [WBBSE] Subject : Life Science Study Material Type : Notes Syllabus : Full Syllabus WBBSE Class 10 Life Science Syllabus | Are you searching for WBBSE madhyamik Life Science Syllabus?
 In madhyamik life science, there is a total of 5 chapters. the name and numbers of the chapters are written below.
 CHAPTER 1: CONTROL AND COORDINATION CHAPTER 2: CELL CYCLE AND REPRODUCTION CHAPTER 3: HEREDITY AND COMMON GENETIC DISEASES CHAPTER 4: EVOLUTION A

-Madhyamik 2020 Life Science question paper with answers
+Madhyamik 2017 Physical Science question paper with answers